 Mark Bence-Jones describes it in his book, A Guide to Irish Country Houses (originally published as Burke’s Guide to Country Houses volume 1 Ireland by Burke’s Peerage Ltd. 1978); Revised edition 1988 Constable and Company Ltd, London.

-Today (Saturday 27th April 2019) we made our first official blog trip, my husband Stephen and I. We started in the “ancient east,” going to Slane Castle.
+Today (Saturday 27th April 2019) my husband Stephen and I made our first official blog trip.
+We started in the “ancient east,” going to Slane Castle in County Meath.
 The land around the Boyne River is beautiful, rolling and fertile.
 It took almost exactly one hour to drive from our home in Dublin, taking the M1 which I find easier than the M2 through the city’s north side, with which I’m less familiar.
 Our timing was perfect, we arrived at 2:10pm, in time for the 2:15 tour – there are tours every hour on the quarter hour.